 Once the design process is over, you can straightaway download a PDF version of it or even better, order printed brochures from them directly.
 How convenient is that?

-The price to use this online tool is just $19.95/month, which I personally feel is quite reasonable for the kind of service they provide.
+The price to use this online tool is just $19.95/month, which I feel is quite reasonable for the kind of service they provide.

 A huge hub for free and paid digital assets, Vecteezy is another good website to find great-looking brochures.
 It has a ton of options to choose from and you can opt for free, paid, or editorial licenses according to your needs.

 You can also filter the search by the orientation of the brochures, whether you want square, vertical, horizontal, or panoramic.
 The PRO version of this platform gives you a lot of freedom, such as no attribution, faster downloads, unlimited downloads, and even priority support.
-You can definitely look into that.
+You can look into that.

 Globally known for good quality prints, Vistaprint allows you to design and order wholesale units of your prints in a very seamless manner.
 For your brochures, you can choose from different designs and several-fold options, as well as variations of sizing.